bagaking/ccmodel/README.md

 # ccmodel

-A powerful AI Model Configuration Manager built with [cmdux](https://github.com/bagaking/cmdux).
+ccmodel is a command-line manager for switching and inspecting AI model configurations, built with [cmdux](https://github.com/bagaking/cmdux).

 ## Features